mozilla/gcp-ingestion/docs/ingestion-sink/index.md

 tables.

-When `OUTPUT_FORMAT` is `payload` messages will have bytes decoded as JSON, and transformed to coerce types and use snake case for compatibility with BigQuery.
+When `OUTPUT_FORMAT` is `payload` messages will have bytes decoded as JSON, and will be transformed to coerce types and use snake case for compatibility with BigQuery.
 This is the format used for `*_live.*` tables.
 This requires specifying a local path to a gzipped tar archive that contains BigQuery table schemas as `SCHEMAS_LOCATION`.
 If messages bytes are compressed then